I was a creative kid.

 I’m a co-founder of a short story site called Commaful, but I didn’t start it to try to solve my imagination issue.
 In fact, it wasn’t even made to be for short stories initially.
 Initially, it was all thought pieces by people in tech.
 But the site evolved.
 In some ways, the evolution happened out of my control.

 And I’m glad it did.
 It solved a big life problem that I was struggling with and helped me fall in love with reading and writing again.
 Our writers share such amazing work that really stretches my mind and imagination.
+Through the process, I’ve also learned so much about writing from things like handling exposition to understanding story structures like the hero’s journey.

 As I reflect more on it, I think what helps my imagination so much from reading is the huge variety of worlds that I got exposed to.
 For example, have you heard of phanfiction?
 No, not fanfiction, I actually spelled that right.
 It’s a pair of YouTubers that has a HUGE group of people writing fanfic about.
 Whole world that I knew nothing about initially.
 Or roleplaying?
 People apparently right role play stories on sites like Quotev and it’s a big deal.